Guest Post By: David Vine

 You can view articles about fair use in legal journals or in case law too.

-David Vine produces documentaries and relies heavily on fair use and public domain source material.
+David Vine produces documentaries and relies heavily on fair use and public domain source material for his projects.
 He has 15 years of experience in advanced Internet techniques training presenting workshops in 47 states.
 He began his career in photojournalism and authored more than 100 magazine articles.
 He has a background in PR, marketing, management consulting and publishing.
 David holds an MBA degree and resides in Aiken, South Carolina (USA).